Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/02-page.md

 </div>

 <span class="label label-info">NOTE:</span> Technically, you can omit the "type" from the input element if you want a text box.
-But good style dictates that you should be explicit in your code so as to prevent errors.
-So don't.
+However, best practices suggest that one is explicit in their code to prevent errors.